ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Mr. Darcy bowed.

-"I had once had some thought of fixing in town myself--for I am fond of superior society; but I did not feel quite certain that the air of London would agree with Lady Lucas."
+"I had once had some thought of fixing in town myself -- for I am fond of superior society; but I did not feel quite certain that the air of London would agree with Lady Lucas."